hartungstenio/django-lifespan/README.md

 ## Quickstart

 ### Integrate with Channels
 Django only supports HTTP events.
-Luckly, `channels` provide a routing configuration to support other events:
+Luckily, `channels` provide a routing configuration to support other events:

 ```python
 # mysite/asgi.py